DU-Bii/module-1-Environnement-Unix/seance2/slides/slides.md

 # Creating a tool collection

-Load and unload a collection of tool at once.
+Load and unload a collection of tools at once.

 .left-column[
 ## Create a collection

-Load the tools requested:
+Load the requested tools:

 ```
-module load samtools
+module load blast  # The most popular tool for sequence similarity searches
-module load star
+module load hmmer  # Hidden Markov Models-baset motif search
 ```

 Save the current tools in a collection